 Unless consent is received from all legal parents or guardians, counselling services cannot be provided except through court order.
 Consultation on this process is available.

 Can you testify in court at our custody hearing?

 This is not recommended.
 Testifying in court can threaten the therapeutic alliance in place with the children receiving therapy.
 Services offered by Wheatland County Counselling are therapeutic in nature, not legal.
-It is important that as your child's therapist I remain a neutral party in place to support your child and both parents.
+It is important that your child's therapist remains a neutral party in place to support your child and both parents.